Website Form Analytics

 Example 1: Marvel is one of the leading digital platforms that allows individuals to build digital products such as wireframes, prototypes, design specs, etc. with utmost ease and comfort.

-Of the many things that fascinate us about this quirky website, it’s Contact Form tops the list.
+Of the many things that fascinate us about this quirky website, its contact form tops the list.
 Simple, sober, and chic, the form comprises of not more than four generic fields allowing prospects to communicate with the business behind the website easily.
 The addition of beautiful illustration on the form help catch a prospect’s eye, subconsciously urging them to take the desired action.

 Example 2: Stripe is one of the best technology companies that helps online companies accept payments and manage their business activities easily.

 Take a look at Stripe’s contact forms, and you’ll note that besides having a clean design and direct messaging, the form has a warm and friendly tone.
-What really captures our attention is how they’ve given examples of the kind of content to enter into each form field, making it easy for a filler to understand and follow the guidelines.
+What really captures our attention is how they’ve given examples of the kind of content to enter into each form field, making it easy for people to understand and follow the guidelines.

 Lead Generation Forms